getschomp/Skill-Swap/README.md

 for future ref:only specific avatar urls will end up on the homepage shuffle

 <h5>View a Skill</h5>
+Scrape wikipedia?
+Integreate youtube api for top 2 videos related to the skill.

 <h5>View All Skills</h5>

+<h5>Add new UserSkill to Profile</h5>

 <h5>Add a review to a users page</h5>

+<h5>User requests a new skill category from an admin</h5>